Research projects

 Project Description:

 This growth, fuelled by government support, technological advancements, and falling costs, is reshaping the UK’s energy landscape.
 However, the wider macroeconomic implications of this transformation remain underexplored.
-Investments in offshore wind and grid infrastructure are not only altering the electricity market but are also having broader economic effects.
 A deeper understanding of the regional and sectoral impacts of these investments is essential for developing policies that maximise benefits and address potential challenges.

 If you have any queries about this project, please contact Dr Ali Moghaddasi Kelishomi, a.moghaddasi@lboro.ac.uk